 One of the most iconic German desserts is Black Forest Cake, also known as Schwarzwälder Kirschtorte.
-This cake is made with layers of chocolate sponge cake, whipped cream, and cherries, and is often decorated with more whipped cream, cherries, and chocolate shavings.
+This cake is made with layers of chocolate sponge cake, whipped cream, and cherries.
+It is often decorated with more whipped cream, cherries, and chocolate shavings.
 It is a rich and indulgent dessert that is perfect for special occasions.

-Bienenstich, or Bee Sting Cake, is a traditional German dessert that is made with layers of yeast cake, custard, and caramelized almonds.
+Bienenstich (bee sting cake) is a traditional German dessert that is made with layers of yeast cake, custard, and caramelized almonds.
 The cake is sweet and buttery, with a crunchy topping of almonds and a rich layer of custard.
-It is a delicious and indulgent dessert that is often enjoyed in the afternoon with a cup of coffee (Kaffee und Kuchen).
+It is a delicious, indulgent dessert and is also enjoyed in the afternoon with a cup of coffee (Kaffee und Kuchen).

 Puddings are also a popular dessert in Germany, and one of the most beloved is Rote Grütze.
-This sweet and tangy pudding is made with a mix of red berries such as raspberries, strawberries, and currants, which are cooked with sugar and cornstarch to create a thick and creamy texture.
+This sweet and tangy pudding is made with a mix of red berries such as raspberries, strawberries, and currants.
+These are cooked with sugar and cornstarch to create a thick and creamy texture.
 Rote Grütze is often served with vanilla sauce or whipped cream.

 Composition of German meals

-One of the most popular breakfast foods in Germany is bread or Brot and it is often served with butter, jam, honey, or cheese.
+One of the most popular breakfast foods in Germany is bread (Brot).
+It is often served with butter, jam, honey, or cheese.

 Eggs are another common breakfast food in Germany.
 They can be prepared in various ways, including scrambled, fried, or boiled.
 Soft-boiled eggs are particularly popular and are often served with a special egg holder and a small spoon.